lucasmsaluno/weather-app/README.md

 </h1>
 <p>

-A simpple weather application using Jetpack Compose, Retrofit and Open Weather API.
+A simple weather application using Jetpack Compose, Retrofit and Open Weather API.
 I made this app with the aim of learn more about Retrofit and HTTP Requests
 </p>

 <br/>